JuliaDocs/Documenter.jl/docs/src/man/guide.md

 ```

 This assumes you've installed Documenter as discussed in [Installation](@ref) and that your
 `Example.jl` package can be found by Julia.
+If your package has been added as a dev
+dependency using its local path rather than a remote git repository, you need to add the
+keyword argument `remotes = nothing` to the function `makedocs`.

 !!! note